An Overview of the Cops TV Series

 - In 2008, it won the American Cinema Editors Award for Best Edited Reality TV Series

 - IMDB gives the show a rating of 7.1 out of 10 stars

 - TV.com gives the show a rating of 8.2 out of 10 stars

 - 88% of Google Users indicated they like the show

-A study by Old Dominion University found that on the show, African-American men were most often shown to be the perpetrators of violent crimes.
-In addition, Hispanic men were depicted as violent criminals.
+A study by Old Dominion University found that the show did reinforce racial bias.
+On the show, African-American men were most often shown to be the perpetrators of violent crimes.
+In addition, Hispanic men were often depicted as violent criminals.
 The study also noted that the police officers were most often white, and only a small percentage of the offenders on the show were white.
 None of these factors are consistent with actual statistical crime data in the United States.

 The show is well known for its theme song, “Bad Boys”, performed by reggae group Inner Circle.

 If you have any questions about the Cops TV series, please let us know.
 Also, check out other Police Crime Dramas on DVD.